Jamison-H-Fox/zentih/README.md

-work to be done:
+MVP:
-[] Stylize components and move away from App.css as much as possible [] Make sure all text/content is in component data, nothing in component js files [] Adjust some layout to my liking
+[x] Make website title and favicon editable from data.js [x] Make sure all text/content is in component data, nothing in component js files [x] Change 'gallery' to 'testimonials'
+[] Stylize components and move away from App.css
-[] Make 'services' have click to expand info
+[] Move page styles to index.css, link appropriately [] Adjust some layout to my liking (service cards, contact spacing) [] Make 'services' have click to expand info
-[] Change 'gallery' to 'testimonials'
+[] Make testimonials a carousel

+Roadmap:
-[] Make sure that media stops are in place for all components
+[] Make media stops for screen scaling

 components to add:
-[] Weather widget
+[] Weather widget?
 [] Request contact form
+[] CTA button that loads contact form